How Much Does It Cost to Rent a Room in Los Angeles?

 -

-Living closer to campus can reduce commuting time and transportation costs.
+Living closer to campus or work can reduce commuting time and transportation expenses.

 -